 Doris is the Mental Health Service Act (MHSA) Manager for San Mateo County Behavioral Health & Recovery Services providing oversight to the MHSA planning, stakeholder engagement, reporting and evaluation activities.
-Doris began working for the San Mateo County Health System in 2003 as an Outreach Worker and has since led strategic planning projects in language access, cultural competence, youth development, public information and risk communication, social marketing, community engagement and partnerships in health policy work.
+Doris began working for San Mateo County Health in 2003 as an Outreach Worker and has since led strategic planning projects in language access, cultural competence, youth development, public information and risk communication, social marketing, community engagement and partnerships in health policy work.

 Frances coordinates the Parent Project, a program that helps families build stronger relationships.
 She is also a Co-Chair of the Latino Collaborative, which is dedicated to reducing social and health disparities in the Latino community.
 She is passionate about preventive programs and expanding access to health care for vulnerable communities.

 With a strong belief in the importance of community and celebration of diverse cultures, Irene is grateful to be a team member of the Office of Diversity and Equity.
 She will be supporting different areas of ODE including the WET team, MHSA planning and various HEI activities.
 Irene has received her Master in Public Health from the University of Southern California and maintains her certification as a health education specialist (CHES).
 She values integrative and individualized care, prevention, and cultural humility especially as we continuously learn and grow from the communities we serve.